ARMmbed/mbed-os-5-docs/docs/reference/technology/mesh/thread_commissioning.md

 - `cc` is the PSKd, which is configured in the `.json` file (see the mesh-api configuration). *PSKd must be uppercase characters (0-9, A-Y excluding I,O,Q and Z)*
 - `eui` is equal to the EUI64 address.

-You can get EUI64 address for your end device by using method `device_eui64_get` in your application.
-An example can be found from the [mesh-minimal](https://github.com/ARMmbed/mbed-os-example-mesh-minimal).
+You can get the EUI64 address for your end device by using the `device_eui64_get` method in your application.
+Please see the [mesh minimal example](https://github.com/ARMmbed/mbed-os-example-mesh-minimal) for details.

 There are four additional (optional) query parameters you can put into this field: